przemyslawbak/OHLC_Candlestick_Patterns/README.md

 ## Features

-1. Counting bullish signals that appear in the OHLC list.
-2. Counting bearish signals that appear in the OHLC list.
+- Counting bullish or bearish signals that appear in the OHLC list.
-3. Counting the number of signals that appear in the OHLC list for selected multiple patterns.
-4. Counting the number of signals that appear in the OHLC list for selected single pattern.
-5. Counting the number of signals that appear in the OHLC list for selected formation.
+- Gives number of signals that appear in the OHLC list for selected multiple, single patterns or formation.
-6. Calculates the weighted index for the selected single pattern.
+- Computes weightened index for the selected multiple or single pattern.
-7. Calculates the weighted index for the selected multiple patterns.
-8. Calculates signals for selected single pattern.
-9. Calculates signals for selected multiply patterns.
-10. Calculates signals for selected single formation.
+- Calculating signals for selected multiply, single pattern or formation.

 ## Technology